-1. 'Congestion Management Process: The MPO Congestion Management Process (CMP) is a tool for understanding regional traffic congestion and providing information on transportation system performance.
+2. Congestion Management Process: The MPO Congestion Management Process (CMP) is a tool for understanding regional traffic congestion and providing information on transportation system performance.
 A CMP must measure multi-modal transportation system performance, identify the causes of congestion, assess alternative actions, implement cost-effective actions, and evaluate the effectiveness of implemented actions.
 The RPC approved a corridor-based CMP in 2010 and will be working to implement corridor committees and develop the reports necessary for the program.
-This includes Interstates 93 and 95, NH Routes 16, 28, 33, 101, and 125, US

-Route 1 and the US 1 Bypass, and portions of NH 107, 108, and 111.
+This includes Interstates 93 and 95, NH Routes 16, 28, 33, 101, and 125, US Route 1 and the US 1 Bypass, and portions of NH 107, 108, and 111.
 The goal is to develop reports for each CMP corridor (grouping I-93 and NH 28 as well as I-95 and US 1/US 1 Bypass) and update a portion of them each year.
 A regional report summarizing the corridor reports will be produced annually.
 The RPC recently became a member of the I-95 Corridor Coalition and are hoping to utilize that resource to aid in the development of the CMP corridor reports and assess congestion issues.

-Work Product: Traffic volume and classification data collection as part of RPC traffic count program Work Product: Analysis of travel time data for each CMP corridor for which NPMRDS data is available
+Work Product: Continue traffic volume and classification data collection as part of RPC traffic count program Work Product: Analysis of travel time data for each CMP corridor Work Product: Establish Corridor Committees Work Product: Integrate CMP into Performance Based Planning efforts Work Product: CMP Regional and Corridor Reports